feligomes/every-io/README.md

 A simple and intuitive task management application built with React that allows users to track tasks across different stages of completion.

+## Live Demo
+The application is deployed and can be accessed at: [https://feligomes.github.io/every-io/](https://feligomes.github.io/every-io/)

 ## Features

 - Three-column Kanban-style board layout: